-The definition of Sustainable Investments is based on Candriam's proprietary ESG analysis.
+The definition of Sustainable Investments is based on Candriam's proprietary ESG Analysis .

-Candriam's proprietary ESG research and analysis, including its ESG rating framework enables to set clear requirements and minimum thresholds to identify the companies that qualify as 'sustainable investments'.
+Candriam's proprietary ESG research and analysis, including its ESG Rating framework enables to set clear requirements and minimum thresholds to identify the companies that qualify as' sustainable investments'.
 We ensure that those companies:

-- engage in economic activities that contribute to an environmental objective or to a social objective;

-- do not cause significant harm to any environmental and/or social sustainable investment objective and in particular comply with minimum safeguards; and

-- respect good governance principles.
+- engage in economic activities that contribute to an environmental objective or to a social objective - do not cause significant harm to any environmental and/or social sustainable investment objective and in particular comply with minimum safeguards and - respect good governance principles.

 Candriam's ESG research and analysis allows us to identify and assess company ability to contribute to environmental and/or social sustainability objectives.
-Therefore, in order to define whether a company is sustainable and meets the requirements and philosophy outlined in SFDR, Candriam:
+Therefore, in order to define whether an company is a sustainable and meets the requirements and philosophy outlined in SFDR, Candriam:

 - applies corporate exclusionary screenings based on a norms-based controversy and a controversial activities analysis.
-These include minimum safeguards with respect to international norms and conventions and allow for the exclusion of activities that Candriam deems harmful to environmental and/or social sustainability objectives.

-- applies and integrates ESG research and analysis as a key component of its sustainability assessment of issuers.
-This enables Candriam to identify and assess sustainability related risks
+These include minimum safeguards with respect to international norms and conventions and allow for the exclusion of activities that Candriam deems harmful to environmental and/or social sustainability objectives. - applies and integrates ESG research and analysis as a key component of its sustainability assessment of issuers.
+This enables Candriam to identify and assess sustainability related risks and opportunities, as well as issuers' contributions to sustainability objectives.